jamesahorne/milestone-4/README.md

 Django Rest Framework - for rendering the chart.js data (?? is that right?)
 Chart.js - for the data visualisation

-### Features left to implement
-Currently any user can edit any ticket.
-I will change this so that only the user who posted the ticket can edit the ticket.

 ## Credits